hono250/repright_backend/design/concepts/WorkoutTemplate.md

 ### Actions

 ### createTemplate(user: User, name: String, exercises: list of TemplateExercise)
-**Requires**: name not empty, exercises list not empty, user authenticated, each TargetSet has targetReps > 0
+**Requires**: name not empty, exercises list not empty, user authenticated, TargetSet must have at least one of: targetReps > 0 OR targetDuration > 0 ,targetReps and targetDuration cannot both be provided

 **Effects**: Create new workout template with exercises, sets, and lastPerformed=null